 Played By: Nick Chinlund

-- Disproportionate Retribution: Caught his wife in bed with another man.
+- Disproportionate Retribution: Our Billy caught his wife in bed with another man.
 He left them alone, but drove four towns over to his wife's family's house.
 He proceeded to kill her parents, her brothers, her sisters, and even her dog.

 - Affably Evil: He seems like a fun guy except for the company he keeps.
 MC Gainey, who has a history of playing mostly villains, considers him a favourite.